dinoboff/akash/README.md

 to the injector using the `module` global function.

 We then inject and save the references to some components we will be using in our tests.
-Because we are testing controllers we get `$controller` which will instantiate controller for us.
+Because we are testing controllers, we get `$controller` which will instantiate controllers for us.
 We will also get `$rootScope`; it's often needed to deal with asynchronous tasks.

 We can now write a suite for our controller: